 I’m way above averagely interested when it comes to languages, words and grammar.
 I simply cannot understand people who move abroad without learning the local language at least decently well.
-However, I do realise that this interest is what most people would categorise as one of great nerds.
+However, I do realize that this interest is what most people would categorize as one of great nerds.
 I do admit it, but I’m not ashamed.
-I do not learn languages for the practical purpose, but for the joy of it.
+I do not learn languages for practical purposes, but for the joy of it.
 Because they actually taste good in my mouth.
-Face palm?
+Facepalm?
 I know.

 I started learning Spanish in 2009.
 It was a quick, sometimes embarrassing, but joyful process.
 As years went by, I kept on teaching myself the slangiest slang I could possibly find.
 And I have come to realise that Spanish is a humorous, rich but oh so damn brutal language.
 If you think your own mother tongue has some juicy stuff, I dare say you will be defeated.
 Just wait for it.
 And stop reading if you consider yourself a sensitive soul.

 Puta.
 Everybody knows this one, but I’m starting soft.
 Puta means whore, but the interesting thing about puta, is that is can be both good and bad.
 Su puta madre is bad.
 His/her mother is a whore; obviously bad.
 Or is it that obvious?
 Moving on to de puta madre.
 Es un tío de puta madre!
 He is a guy from a mother who’s a whore.
 Great!
 Best compliment ever!
 Two small letters difference, guys.
 Welcome to Spain.

 Coño.
 Probably also a familiar one to certain people, literally meaning pussy.
 The interesting thing about this one though, is that everybody uses it.
 All.
 The.
 Time.
 Like, you go to the pharmacy, and the pharmacist drops a package of meds on the floor.
 PUSSY!
 I mean, if that happened to me in English or Norwegian, my jaws would drop to the floor.
 Spanish people don’t even react.
 At least the female genitalia is not a taboo.